“There is freedom waiting for you, on the breezes of the sky, and you ask, ‘what if I fall?’. Oh but my darling, what if you fly?”

 Fear isn’t going anywhere.
 It’s part of the deal.

-It’s built into us just like hunger, just like the desire to have sex, just like the color of our eyes, the shape of our body, our laugh and everything else that makes us, us.
+It’s built into us just like hunger, just like the desire to have sex, just like the color of our eyes, the shape of our body, our laugh and everything else that makes us who we are.

 Upon birth, we were granted fear, just like we were granted death, and happiness, and sorrow.